FreeFlarum/freeflarum.com/docs/how-to/extensions/about-extensions.md

 Or just locate your extension in the menu on right (if available).

-You can request other Flarum extensions [here](https://www.github.com/gwillem/freeflarum.com/issues/new), however be sure to check if your extension:
+You can request other Flarum extensions [here][request-your-extensions-here], however be sure to check if your extension:

 - does not allow uploads of files directly to FreeFlarum, or run of custom PHP code & must be secure;
 - is stable and up-to-date.